Welcome

 Customer care support

-We can provide a volunteer guide (booked in advance) to assist with individuals or family groups to see or hear wildlife.
+A volunteer guide can be booked in advance to assist individuals or family groups with exploring Minsmere.
+Booking in advance is essential.
 There is a fee for this service and can be discussed with the staff over the phone, email or in person.